v-rajagt/IntuneDocs/intune-user-help/enroll-ios-device-disa-purebred.md

     b.
 Click **Open** to open the Purebred app.

     ![Example screenshot of the Company Portal Set up mobile smart card access screen.](./media/smart-card-open-disa-purebred.png)
-9. When prompted to allow Company Portal to open the Pure bred Registration app, select **Open**.
+9. When prompted to allow Company Portal to open the Purebred Registration app, select **Open**.

     ![Example screenshot of the Company Portal prompt to open DISA Purebred app.](./media/open-app-prompt-disa-purbred.png)
 10. When the app works, work with your organization's Purebred agent to configure and download the Purebred pre-enrollment configuration profile.